k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/16_batch_process_flow.md

 ## **Fabric Batch Processes Flow**

 The following activities are automatically triggered when a new Batch process is executed:
--  A new entry is added in Cassandra under the k2viewsystem keyspace in the Batch table.
+-  A new Batch entry is added in Cassandra.
--  A new Job entry is recorded in the k2viewsystem.jobs table with the following parameters:
+-  A new Job entry is recorded in also the k2system_jobs table with the following parameters:

    -  Name = the name of the Batch process.
    -  Type = BATCH PROCESS.

--  The Batch process is assigned a WAITING_FOR_JOB status.
+-  The WAITING_FOR_JOB status is then assigned to the Batch process.

 After this, any available node, or any node whose affinity has been specified in the Batch command, handles the execution of the Job and of the subcommand as specified in the Batch command.